Health Library

 Pericarditis is swelling and irritation of the pericardium, which is the sac that surrounds your heart.

 Pericarditis usually doesn't cause serious problems.
 Most people feel better in a couple of weeks.
+Getting diagnosed and treated early can help keep pericarditis from leading to other problems.
 When there are problems, they may include:

 • Sudden pressure on the heart and sudden difficulty pumping enough blood.
 This is called cardiac tamponade.
-It can be caused by the weight and pressure of the fluid buildup if it happens quickly.
+It can be caused by the pressure of the fluid buildup.
+Emergency treatment is needed for this.

 What causes it?